spacerockzero/plagiarism-basic/README.md

 # Basic Plagiarism Detection

+## 0. Fork changes
+I removed the cli interface, so I could use it with a Rust interface from other Rust orchestration code that I use.

 ## 1. Motivation
 Online plagiarism detection tools usually come with a few constraints.
 It could be a paid-only service, the number of characters to check could be artificially limited, etc. This tool aims to fill a gap where:
 - Plagiarism cases are usually simple copy-paste jobs of a few text phrases with minor edits,